clanfear/CSSS508/Lectures/Week5/CSSS508_week5_data_import_export_cleaning.md

    1.00    5.00   10.00   11.47   16.00   65.00
 ```

-For more sophisticated conversion or pattern checking, you'll need to use string parsing (to be covered later).
+For more sophisticated conversion or pattern checking, you'll need to use string parsing (to be covered in week 8).

 spread() Motivation